 More Mountain MOREFlex

-It is natural for travellers to be concerned during these uncertain times.
-We understand this, so we have introduced MOREFlex.
+It’s natural for travellers to be concerned during these uncertain times.
+We understand this, so we continue to offer MOREFlex.
 You can read about all the details here, but in summary, this is our flexible booking policy.
-This complements the flexibility that the ferry and companies and Eurotunnel are offering.
+This complements the flexibility that the ferry companies and Eurotunnel are offering.

 We created MOREFlex to reassure you, by giving you the ability to move your holiday without further charge.
 Your deposit is safe and can be used for another date within 24 months of your original holiday start date.

 MOREFlex is how we give you peace of mind and flexibility when booking your holiday with us.
 This means you don’t have to panic about not getting your mountain fix this summer or next winter.